rivea0/bite-sized-math-for-cs/notes/index.md

 Let's start with some important points:

-- **This is a [learn in public](https://www.swyx.io/learn-in-public) project**, rather, experiment.
+- **This is a [learn in public](https://www.swyx.io/learn-in-public) project**, rather, an experiment.
 That is, there is some chance that there might be mistakes.
 For feedback, feel free to contact `riveazero at gmail dot com`.

 - The best way to learn something is to talk/write about it, or teach it to someone.
 This is the crux of the project: this collection consists mostly of very short notes **written in an informal tone to get familiar with the concepts**.